microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 ### Adding the release stage

 Now that we have completed our build stage we can create a new stage to consume and deploy the solution artifact we published earlier.
-For added utility we will use a [deployment job](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) to track deployments to our downstream environments.
+For added utility, we will use a [deployment job](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) to track deployments to our downstream environments.
 For this example, our release stage will be dependent on the success of the build stage using [dependencies](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml#dependencies) and [conditions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml#conditions).
 Note that by default stages are sequential so this change is more for demonstration than necessity.

 ```yaml
  - stage: Release